 - All interest on the balance of the Fund calculated from time to time to the credit of the Association.

-- The Trustees shall report on the Fund to the members at each Annual General Meeting of the Association.
+- The Secretary-Treasurer shall report on the Fund to the members at each Annual General Meeting of the Association.

-- All requests by Council of the Trustees to release monies from the Fund shall be subject to the approval of the members at the Annual General Meeting or at a Special General Meeting of Members properly called and conducted.
-The Trustees shall release monies from the Fund in the amount and for the purpose(s) approved by the Members.
+- All requests by the Secretary-Treasurer to release monies from the Fund shall be subject to the approval of the members at the Annual General Meeting or at a Special General Meeting of Members properly called and conducted.
+The Secretary-Treasurer shall release monies from the Fund in the amount and for the purpose(s) approved by the Members.